Kyle Farmer Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Kyle Farmer and his .560 slugging percentage over his past 10 games, battle starting pitcher Jordan Montgomery and the Texas Rangers at Target Field, Sunday at 2:10 PM ET.
+Kyle Farmer is available when the Minnesota Twins take on Jordan Montgomery and the Texas Rangers at Globe Life Field Saturday at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Rangers.
+He returns to action for the first time since August 27, when he went 1-for-3 against the Rangers.

 Kyle Farmer Game Info & Props vs. the Rangers